 Should near-misses be investigated?

-Yes, whether near-miss causes injury is usually a matter of chance.
-Therefore it is vital to treat all incidents as an opportunity to learn.
-Because understanding the true causes will help us all take correct actions to stop future incidents cause harm.
+Yes, whether near-miss causes injury is a matter of chance.
+Therefore it is important to treat all near-misses as an opportunity to learn how to work more safely.

 Why take this Accident Investigation course?